github/opensource.guide/activities/citable-code/index.md

 ## Check repository settings

-By switching archiving on in Zenodo, you have set up a new webhook on your repository.
+By enabling archiving in Zenodo, you have set up a new webhook on your repository.
 Click the settings icon <span class="octicon octicon-tools"></span> in your repository, and then click 'Webhooks &amp; Services' in the left-hand menu.
-If all has gone to plan then you should see something like in the screengrab below listing a new webhook configured to post to Zenodo.
+You should see something like the image below, which shows a new webhook configured to send messages to Zenodo.

 ![webhooks](webhook-view.png)